 Thompson Coburn’s Higher Education Practice will host a special, 90-minute webinar concerning contingency planning for stressed and distressed institutions of higher education.
 The panelists will review and discuss options for institutions that are, or anticipate that they may soon be, experiencing a period of financial distress.
 The conversation will cover internal restructuring, merger and acquisition strategies, and orderly closures, with a focus on near term strategy and planning.

 Aaron Lacey, Chair of the firm’s Higher Education Practice, will moderate the discussion.
 He will be joined by Craig Dean, Managing Principal with AEG Partners, and Brian Dietze, Head of Education Investment Banking with Stifel Financial Corp.
 We invite campus leadership and other interested parties to join.
 The webinar is free to attend, and will be available on-demand after the presentation.

 The live presentation of this webinar was approved for 1.0 hours of general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
 CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 Craig Dean, Managing Principal with AEG

 With more than 25 years of experience as a turnaround professional, Craig has worked on a broad spectrum of corporate challenges, from underperforming companies seeking to improve profitability to stressed and severely distressed situations.
 His experience includes working in the distressed education arena involving operational, regulatory, and accrediting matters.